-We understand that many families may be impacted financially by COVID-19.
-However, the full financial impact of this event may be difficult to quantify at this time.
+We understand that many families have been impacted financially by COVID-19 and each situation is unique.
 We encourage you to reach out to the Office of Financial Aid so that we can discuss your situation and determine what the appropriate next steps may be.

 With the challenges colleges are facing due to COVID-19, is there a chance my scholarship will be reduced?

 No. Your merit scholarship will be honored for your four consecutive years at Saint Anselm, if you maintain the required GPA.
 This information can be found on your financial aid offer.